Unsupervised Hierarchical Skill Discovery: Background

 To represent hierarchical structure, we employ the formalism of context-free grammars (CFGs).
 A CFG is defined as a tuple $G = (\mathcal{N}, \Sigma, \mathcal{P}, S_0)$, where $\Sigma$ is a set of terminal symbols (atomic units), $\mathcal{N}$ is a set of non-terminal symbols (abstract variables), $\mathcal{P}$ is a set of production rules replacing non-terminals with sequences of symbols, and $S_0$ is the distinct start symbol.

 A prominent method for grammar induction is Sequitur \cite{sequitur}, a linear-time algorithm capable of inferring hierarchical structure from data.
-Sequitur operates on a single discrete input string made of terminal and non-terminal symbols in $\Sigma$, and incrementally builds a hierarchy to compress it.
-It maintains two invariants: \textbf{(1) Digram Uniqueness:} No pair of adjacent symbols appear more than once in the grammar.
+Sequitur operates on a single discrete input string of terminal symbols in $\Sigma$, and incrementally builds a hierarchy to compress it.
+It maintains two invariants: \textbf{(1) Digram Uniqueness:} No pair of adjacent symbols appears more than once in the grammar.
 If a repetition is found, a new non-terminal rule is created to replace it. \textbf{(2) Rule Utility:} Every rule must be used at least twice.
 Rules used only once are removed and their contents expanded.
 Sequitur processes the input string deterministically, producing a grammar where the start symbol $S_0$ expands to exactly reproduce the original input string.
-The resulting derivation tree forms a hierarchy: the root is the full trajectory, internal nodes are discovered non-terminal sub-routines, and leaves are the atomic terminal skills.
-This is due to the fact that non-terminals can consist of both other non-terminals and terminals, allowing a recursive structure.
+The resulting derivation tree forms a hierarchy: the root is the full trajectory, internal nodes are discovered non-terminal subroutines, and leaves are the atomic terminal skills.
+This is because non-terminals can consist of both other non-terminals and terminals, allowing a recursive structure.